commercetools/commercetools-docs-kit/.changeset/great-ducks-shop.md

 '@commercetools-docs/writing-style': patch
 ---

-Adds exceptions for using the word 'master'.
-It can be followed by 'variant', 'data', and 'catalog' now.
+Adds exceptions for 'master variant', 'master data', and 'master catalog' in the writing styles.